Competitive Grant Processes

 - Janet Sohn Endowed Fund – nonprofit organizations eligible: Big Brothers Big Sisters, Central Valley Habitat for Humanity, East Gate Ministries, RMH Foundation, and Salvation Army Harrisonburg.
 The annual grant award exceeds $12,000.

 The Little Swiss Fund was established by an anonymous donor to benefit the nonprofit community in Highland County, Virginia.
-Nonprofits physically located in, and serving, Highland County, with broad active volunteer support and annual revenues exceeding $25,000 are encouraged to apply for annual grant funding.
+Nonprofits physically located in, and serving, Highland County, with broad active volunteer support and annual revenues exceeding $25,000, are encouraged to apply for annual grant funding.
 Organizations must receive less than half their income from government entities to be eligible.
 Religious organizations serving Highland County may also apply.
+Local clubs (civic and otherwise) and recreational facilities are not eligible to apply.
 Total annual grant funding exceeds $335,000.

 Animal & Wildlife Nonprofit Grants

 Hildred Neff was born in and lived in Rockingham County her entire life.
 She loved animals and was especially fond of cats.
-Hildred left her estate to create the Hildred Neff Memorial Fund to benefit agencies that provide for the needs of both domestic and wild animals.
+Hildred left her estate to create the Hildred Neff Memorial Fund to benefit nonprofit organizations that provide for the needs of either domestic animals or wildlife.
 Annual grant awards can range from $1,000 to over $22,000.

 Sean Warner Memorial Endowment Fund

 The Sean Warner Memorial Endowment Fund was established by Mark and Susan Warner to honor the memory of their son by helping other children.
 This fund was created to contribute to general charitable purposes within the area of emotional support services for children of divorced parents.
 This nonprofit grant is awarded every other year, through a competitive application process.
-The grant award is approximately $500.
+This grant is approximately $500, and is awarded every other year.

 Alvin J. Baird, Jr. Program Endowment Fund

 The Alvin J. Baird, Jr. Program Endowment Fund was created in 2005.
 The purpose of the Fund was to support the mission of the Harrisonburg-Rockingham Free Clinic, which provided volunteer outpatient health services to the uninsured in a manner that promoted dignity, wholeness, and coordination of services.
 In December 2020, the H-R Free Clinic closed its doors.
 The Free Clinic Board instructed TCFHR to determine the use of the annual distribution from this endowment that would most closely honor the fund’s original intent.
-In 2021, The Community Foundation Board directed the annual distribution will be determined by a competitive grants process, and the distribution(s) shall be made to a healthcare nonprofit organization(s) that address unmet healthcare needs in the Harrisonburg/Rockingham County community.
-The annual grant award(s) exceeds $42,000.
+In 2021, The Community Foundation Board directed the annual distribution will be determined by a competitive grants process, and the distribution(s) shall be made to nonprofit healthcare organizations that address unmet healthcare needs in the Harrisonburg/Rockingham County community.
+The annual grant awards exceed $42,000 in total.

 Earlynn J. Miller Fund for the Arts

 Earlynn J. Miller was the founder of the Dance Program at James Madison University and a passionate arts supporter, nurturing thousands of artists, students and community arts organizations during her lifetime.
 Earlynn not only supported JMU, but she was an active supporter of local arts organizations in the Harrisonburg and Rockingham County community, and beyond.
 Earlynn left an amazing legacy of financial support for the arts, one of which is the Earlynn J. Miller Fund for the Arts.
-This endowment provides grant funding through an annual competitive process for nonprofit arts organizations located in and serving Harrisonburg and Rockingham County.
-This large grant(s) will encourage arts organizations to dream about the possibilities to significantly grow the arts in our community over time, honoring Earlynn’s passion and legacy.
-Total grant funding in 2022 will exceed $40,000.
+This endowment provides grant funding through an annual competitive process for nonprofit arts organizations physically located in and serving Harrisonburg and Rockingham County.
+This large grant(s) will encourage arts nonprofit organizations to dream about the possibilities to significantly grow the arts in our community over time, honoring Earlynn’s passion and legacy.
+Annual grant funding exceeds $50,000 in total.